zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_cpc_list.rst

   | **type**: bool

+full_properties
+  If True, all properties of each CPC will be returned.
+Default: False.

+  Note: Setting this to True causes a loop of 'Get CPC Properties' operations to be executed.

+  | **required**: False
+  | **type**: bool

 log_file
   File path of a log file to which the logic flow of this module as well as interactions with the HMC are logged.
 If null, logging will be propagated to the Python root logger.